If you are a local student you may be eligible.

 Concession fees are charged at 20 per cent of the standard fees for enrolments in Certificate I to IV courses.
 To be eligible students must meet Skills First eligibility criteria and present a valid:

 The following groups are eligible for concession fees from Certificate I to Advanced Diploma level:

 Amenities fees are used to improve non-academic services including libraries, counselling services, student support, and recreational activities.

 Amenities must be paid each academic year you are enrolled.

 'We’d been discussing what projects we had coming up that we needed to go and buy materials for.
 And so then the scholarship came and it was just a sigh of relief.'

 Traineeships are coordinated via the Trade and Traineeship Support Unit (TSU) where you will provide details of your employer, who will register you with an Australian Apprenticeship Support Network (AASN) provider.

-The AASN will register your training contract on DELTA and you will be allocated a DELTA number.
+The AASN will register your training contract on EPSILON and you will be allocated a EPSILON number.
 Melbourne Polytechnic will then be able to enrol you into your training program.

 If you have any questions about the application procedures for an Apprenticeship, please contact the TSU.

 Stress is a normal, natural physical and mental response but sometimes it can get the better of us - here's 12 ways to chill out and regroup.Read more here